tristanlukens/dotfiles/README.md

 To make EVERYTING work exactly how I want it, you need the SF fonts (by apple, so not for linux).
 I will probably fix this by moving to another font entirely.

+I tried to set up vim for go but this is not finished yet, so things aren't working

 ## items